FraserThompson/DoctorPricerScrapers/scrapers/procarenetworks/README.md

 To run this locally:

-`docker-compose run scraper-test procarenetworks local-scraper`
+`docker compose run scraper-test procarenetworks local-scraper`